AdaCore/gnatstudio/docs/users_guide/vcs.rst

   the file has been modified locally, but not committed yet into the version control system (git in this case).

-  Clicking on this icon will change to the :ref:`VCS perspective`.
+  Clicking on this icon will change to the :ref:`The_VCS_perspective`.

 * The :guilabel:`Project` view